 As the project development stage was concluded across landmark publications including in Science and Nature, she moves on to novel scientific challenges with an impact transcending the academic scope.
 Her work is now reaching not only scholars, but actually key decision makers across the public and private sectors, thereby enabling her excellence to actually provide concrete added value to society beyond academia.

-The Neptune Orchid Research Alliance is one of the high-impact initiatives where her interdisciplinary expertise, rigorous analytical skill and scientific integrity strongly contribute to making the leap from fundamental research to empowering people.
+The NORA Research Alliance is one of the high-impact initiatives where her interdisciplinary expertise, rigorous analytical skill and scientific integrity strongly contribute to making the leap from fundamental research to empowering people.

 - Spatiotemporal analysis of hydro-meteorological extremes, hydro-climatic regimes and multiscale dynamics from local to global, from event-scale to geologic scale, using thorough robust geospatial, geostatistical and dynamical system analytics methods.

 - Statistical and dynamic process-based detection and attribution of drivers of observed changes in hydrological regimes.

 - Analysis of climate and land related processes and their influence on hydrological flow regimes and extreme streamflow events.
 With the focus on when, how and why changes in drivers affect changes in flow regimes.

 - Integrated analysis of eco-, geo- and hydrological processes and interactions, along with their role in driving dynamic regime changes across the Earth System.